puppetlabs/puppetlabs-sqlserver/README.md

   For example, if the string `sql` is passed to the `login_name` parameter, while `fuzzy_match` is set to true, logins such as `NT SERVICE\SQLWriter` and `##MS_PolicyTsqlExecutionLogin##` will be returned in the result set.
   This is an
-   optional parameter which will accept either `true` or `false`.
+   optional parameter which accepts either `true` or `false`.
 Its default value is false.

 * **enabled**

-  Set this parameter to true to enable a login and set to false to disable it.
+  Set this parameter to true to enable a login.
+Set to false to disable it.
   This is an optional boolean parameter.
 The return value will be an element in the json return specifying that the new value for the `isDisabled` property of the login object will be either `true` or `false`.

 * **password**

   Provide a value specifying the new password to use for a login.
-  Please note that there are possible string parsing issues when using this parameter.
+  Note that there are possible string parsing issues when using this parameter.
-  For instance attempting to set a password `'pa$ssword#"'` may not parse correctly.
+  For example, attempting to set a password `'pa$ssword#"'` may not parse correctly.
-  To get the double quote to end up in the password correctly you will need to triple quote escape the double quote, like so `'pa$ssword#"""'`.
+  To get the double quote to end up in the password correctly, triple quote escape the double quote, for example, `'pa$ssword#"""'`.
-  To ensure you password is interpreted and set correctly you may want to try to echo the password out using `bolt command run` first to ensure the characters end up on the target node correctly like so, `bolt command run 'Write-Host ''This is """awesome""".'''`
+  To ensure your password is interpreted and set correctly, try to echo the password out using `bolt command run` first to ensure that the characters end up on the target node correctly, for example, `bolt command run 'Write-Host ''This is """awesome""".'''`

 ##### noop

 This task supports the `--noop` flag.
 The task will return json values indicating the actions it would have taken and the logins it would have affected without actually taking any action.
 It will not inspect and return to you what the state of a property was before taking the action.
-Use this parameter especially when using the `fuzzy_match` parameter to ensure you are affecting only the logins you intend to.
+Use this parameter — especially when using the `fuzzy_match` parameter — to ensure that you are affecting only the logins you intend to.

 #### sqlserver::get_sqlagent_jobs